StefanZander/lecture_notes/kg/lecture/marp/mathematics.md

     6 -- 8 [label="100"];
 }
 ```

+Some application scenarios require a different treatment of edges
 ::::
 :::: single
 - Edges represent bidirectional intercity connections
+- Values associated with edges are denoted as weight or cost
+- Such graphs are calles weighted graphs
 - Connections must be treated differently due to their varying lengths
 - Associating a weight or cost to a connection accounts for their length
 - We label the vertices according to their length